RoshMan001/Summer-Projects-and-More/README.md

 Usage instructions: Follow directions to progress through the program and enter the food you ate along with the calories.
 Happy Tracking!

+Project 2: To-Do List

+Description: To-do list to track daily activities which is saved concurrently

+Technologies Used: HTML, CSS, Javascript

+Usage instructions: Follow directions to add, delete, check, and uncheck items!